 28 January 2025

 The Roundhouse has today announced the next three young people who have joined the organisation as Young Trustees.
-Antonia Kazmeier, Roshan Singh Gujra and Monique Munroe have all joined the Board of Trustees as the Roundhouse continues to place young people at the heart of its decision making.
+Asher Cottrell, Emmeline Armitage and Taniyah Dennett have all joined the Board of Trustees as the Roundhouse continues to place young people at the heart of its decision making.

 The Roundhouse works with over 10,000 young people each year and has welcomed young creatives as Young Trustees onto its Board ever since reopening and providing creative youth spaces in 2006.